Captain’s Tile Floor Highlights

 Tile installation and DIY

 Tile is definitely a doable DIY, but it’s also not on the easiest.
-The challenges with tile is its hardness.
+The challenge with tile is its hardness.
 You have to cut the tile to fit your room and to “bend it” around objects in your kitchen, bathroom, etc. This makes softer tiles like ceramic easier, especially for first-time projects.

 How to DIY is beyond this article, but this article by Family Handyman does a good job explaining.